microsoft/vscode-course-sample/README.md

-# DevContainers in Education
+# Dev Containers in Education

-A sample project demonstrating the use of DevContainers in education.
-This project includes a preconfigured Python DevContainer and two sample Python programming assignments.
+A sample project demonstrating the use of development containers in education.
+This project includes a preconfigured Python dev container and two sample Python programming assignments.

 For more information about developing in remote containers in Visual Studio Code, check out the [remote documentation](https://code.visualstudio.com/docs/remote/containers).